rtgabi/statistical_outcome_model_sports_data/README.md

-# Quantitative Sport Betting Model
+# Statistical Sport Betting Model
 This is a project only for showcasing my knowledge and skills, it's not (and must not be used as) financial advice.
 The main build uses Selenium for web-scraping the data, Poisson distribution for finding an edge, and Kelly Criterion for allocating money amongst bets.

 ## 1. Getting the data